hmbadiwe/alienvault_ip_scanner/README.md

 and subsequent queries page forward or backward based on the page selected and the number of elements per query.
 * A for loop is used to page forward, with the potential to create a lot of objects depending on the range.
 I'm sure some math could be used instead, just haven't figured it out.
+* Also, it might have been more prudent to make the /count and /portScan calls to be GETs instead of POSTs and passing the parameters in the url.

 Thanks.